Azure can really benefit your business by providing access to resources in the cloud and reducing costs at the same time.

 Data in your Azure storage account is durable and highly available, secure, massively scalable, and accessible

-from anywhere in the world over HTTP or HTTPS.
+from anywhere in the world over HTTPS.

 - Azure Storage Types: Blob, Tables, Queues, Files and Disks